SCIENCEAn

 if large polished stones together with long brooms and devise a sport

 on ice, if it is to capitalize on the endless imagination of man.
 Curling undoubtedly first prize to human ingenuity.
+Curling

 is a precision sport similar to bowling British, Chilean hopscotch, at

 River Plate or bocce balls Venezuelan native, practiced in an ice rink.
 Two teams of four players compete against each other by sliding granite stones August 20 kg each on a ice racer.
+Once

 the launch, the other team members (sweepers) provided brushes

-accompany each stone to acting on
+accompany each stone to acting on the ice surface, facilitating its

 progress or change its direction, but still not touching the stone.
 After